 7. Tai Sun Fried Prawn Rolls

 You can easily find them at Ba Gwa shops or at supermarkets!
 These are very, very addictive.
 I personally recommend a famous local brand Tai Sun, as they are easily available at small and large supermarkets, and they taste delicious.
+Other similar brands are available online too.

 8. TWG Tea – Tea and related Merchandise